chinenual/synergize/docs/README.md

 See the [User Manual](voice-library.md) for sites where you can download the original DK/Mulogix voice library.

 ## Issues / Bugs / Feature Requests

-Please report problems via a [github issue](https://github.com/chinenual/synergize/issues).
-If you don't have a github account, send a bug report email to "support at chinenual.com"
+Please report problems or suggest new features via a [github issue](https://github.com/chinenual/synergize/issues).
+If you don't have a github account, send an email to "support at chinenual.com".

-If you are a user or are thinking of becoming a user, please join our Slack workspace [https://synergize-app.slack.com](https://synergize-app.slack.com).
-Send an email to "support at chinenual.com" for an invitation to the group.

 ## Screenshots